- COVID-19 Safety

 As with most reconstructive and replacement surgery, the real work begins after.
 But her lifelong commitment to physical fitness gave Twomey the tools she needed for a full recovery.
 She quickly graduated from physical therapy, but continues to do the exercises and works out at a gym regularly.

 “Within three months, I saw my quality of life improve.
 The whole experience was amazing.
-I was expecting to be in pain for months, but my knee truly feels awesome.
-Dr. Mason is great, and he has surrounded himself with a fantastic team.
-I recommend him to everyone.”
+I was expecting to be in pain for months, but my knee truly feels awesome.”